AbdelrahmanAdelAbo-Bakr/Awesome-Chocolates/README.md

 The dashboard provides actionable insights into:

-- ✅ Total sales, cost, profit, shipments, and boxes
+- ✅ Total sales, cost, profit, shipments, and boxes.
-- 📈 Monthly performance trends for sales, cost, and profit
+- 📈 Monthly performance trends for sales, cost, and profit.
-- 🧍‍♂️ Team performance and individual salesperson contributions
+- 🧍‍♂️ Team performance and individual salesperson contributions.
-- 📦 Product-wise analysis by category (Bars, Bites, Other)
+- 📦 Product-wise analysis by category (Bars, Bites, Other).
-- 🌍 Regional performance with dynamic filters (Year, Month, Country, Team)
+- 🌍 Regional performance with dynamic filters (Year, Month, Country, Team).

 ## 🛠 Tools & Technologies